 The Salvation Army Singapore, Malaysia and Myanmar Territory was established on 1 March 2005 to serve those in need to the best of our abilities.
 The work in each country commenced much earlier, with Myanmar in 1915, Singapore in 1935 and Malaysia in 1938.

-The Singapore, Malaysia and Myanmar Territory's highest-ranking officer is Territorial Commander, Colonel Rodney Walters and he is supported by Chief Secretary, Lieutenant Colonel Edward Hill, while Territorial President of Women's Ministries, Colonel Wendy Walters is supported by Territorial Secretary for Women's Ministries, Lieutenant Colonel Shelley Hill.
+The Singapore, Malaysia and Myanmar Territory's highest-ranking officer is Territorial Commander, Colonel Rodney Walters and he is supported by Chief Secretary, Lieutenant Colonel Garth Niemand, while Territorial President of Women's Ministries, Colonel Wendy Walters is supported by Territorial Secretary for Women's Ministries, Lieutenant Colonel Patricia Niemand.